hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 8. If the `email` and `password` are invalid:
     1. user-svc returns the appropriate error code.
     2. app-gateway-svc forwards the error code.
-    3. Chrome redirects to login page or displays a user-friend error.
+    3. Chrome redirects to login page or displays a user-friendly error.

 ### GetAuthToken